Dairy-Free Cheesecake: Light & Creamy! | The Woks of Life

 I’m also a big fan of oat milk, which I use in this recipe instead of dairy milk!
 Oat milk has all the body and flavor you miss in milk without the weird separation that can happen with almond milk or soy milk.
 That said, you can experiment with your favorite plant-based milk and report back in the comments!

-For the crust, I offer butter as an option, because butter has very low lactose content.
+NOTE: for the crust, I offer butter as an option, because butter has very low lactose content.
 It’s okay for me personally, but feel free to use vegan butter / margarine or coconut oil.

 Is This Recipe Vegan?